 4. Airway Obstruction

 What to do about it: See your vet to get your dog properly diagnosed and determine the best course of action, which might entail medication or surgery.
-Be sure to manage your dog's weight since obesity worsens the symptoms of BAOS.
+Be sure to manage your dog's weight since obesity can worsen symptoms.
 Also, use a harness that doesn't tug at your furry friend's neck area to reduce pressure.

 5. Nasal Mites